 make all laws which shall be both necessary and proper for carrying into

-department or officer thereof.
+in any department or officer thereof.

 S. Congress